swcarpentry/good-enough-practices-in-scientific-computing/index.md

 1. Everything created by a human being goes under version control
     *   With the possible exception of papers (discussed below)
-2. The repository is mirrored on at least one machine that *isn't* the researcher's laptop
+2. The repository is mirrored on at least one machine that *isn't* the researcher's computer
     *   E.g., pushed to GitHub or sync'd with a departmental server
 3. The project repository contains a checklist of things that must pass before a change is shared with the world
     *   Style guidelines met, to-do list updated, automated tests pass (if there are any)
-    *   Note: "shared with the world" means "pushed to GitHub" or however else changes are copied off the researcher's laptop
+    *   Note: "shared with the world" means "pushed to GitHub" or however else changes are copied off the researcher's computer

 ## Papers